-Even though they can be used to supplement your puppy’s diet, they do contain grains, which might not agree with some doggy diets.
+Even though they can supplement your puppy’s diet, they contain grains, which might not agree with some doggy diets.
 Blue Bits also come in three other flavors (beef, turkey, chicken) for puppies that don’t have sensitive tummies.

 Jerky treats rarely fail to catch a dog’s attention, and these treats from Rocco and Roxie are softer and chewier than most, making them a great alternative for puppy training.
-Unlike a great deal of training treats, they won’t leave a strong smell on your hands or make a mess in your pocket if you want to take a few on a walk.
+Unlike many training treats, they won’t leave a strong smell on your hands or make a mess in your pocket if you want to take a few on a walk.

 These treats are primarily meat-based and are grain-free, which is good for dogs with restricted diets.
 Their only inconvenience is that they are hard to tear up into tiny pieces by hand.
 If you’re going to feed them to an especially small puppy, consider chopping them up in the kitchen beforehand.

 - Slow-roasted to achieve a soft, chewy texture